-In New York City, the brother of an infamous Nazi war criminal is killed in a head on collision car accident.
-Shortly thereafter, members of a covert US government group called "The Division" begin to be murdered one by one.
-When the brother to one Division member sees his brother knifed to death, it is revealed that former SS dentist Szell, "the White Angel" of Auschwitz, is wrapping up loose ends to smuggle priceless diamonds from the United States.
+In New York, the brother of an infamous Nazi war criminal in hiding is killed in a head-on collision with an oil truck.
+Shortly thereafter, members of a covert U.S. government group called the Division begin being murdered one by one.
+Meanwhile, graduate student and marathon runner Thomas "Babe" Levy researches history as his father, who committed suicide after the Communist witch hunts of the McCarthy era ruined his reputation.
+When he sees his brother, one Division member, stabbed to death, it is revealed that Christian Szell, the White Angel of Auschwitz, is wrapping up loose ends to smuggle priceless diamonds from the United States.
 Written by

 Anthony Hughes <email@example.com>

 During the scene where the heavies try to drown Dustin Hoffman in the bathtub, Hoffman (always the method actor) insisted upon being made to stay underwater as long as possible to make it real.
 Several takes were done and Hoffman insisted on being kept down longer in the water.
 By the end of the scene, he had to be given oxygen.
 In his own words, "I said, 'Don't press on my Adam's apple, but try to really hold me under.
 Let me see how long I can stay under.
 Let me see if I can fight you.
 Let me see what happens.'"
 See more »

 As Roy Scheider approaches Leclerc's shop, he passes a girl in a green sweater.
 When he leaves the shop a few minutes later, the same girl passes him, still going in the same direction.
 See more »

 What did he do?